imp1sh/freifunkcp/doc/technial_info.md

 # Wireless
 - 2,4 GHz is exclusively used for meshing wirelessly and giving non-batman-adv clients connectivity (wifimesh-g-ac and Freifunk)
 - 5 GHz is exclusively used for private wireless networking
-- private Wifi isn't being encrypted in stock settings, PLEASE DO SO!
+- private Wifi isn't being encrypted in stock settings, PLEASE ENCRYPT strongly!
+- private Wifi default name is freifunkcp_private, PLEASE CHANGE!

 # IP
 - Default IP for LAN is 192.168.0.1/24